WHY DOES ORGANIC, COLD-PRESSED JUICE

 It sounds to us like this company might have seen what they wanted to see in those lab results.
 And also, how much "positive" activity, and compared to what baseline?

 2) Regardless of the effect HPP treatment itself has on enzyme activity, the whole point of the process is to extend the shelf life of the juice.
 But time is the enemy of raw juice and the nutrients and live enzymes contained therein.
 Even if HPP did not inhibit beneficial enzyme activity, drinking the juice within 72 hours will always be better than drinking it three weeks later.

-3) We bottle all of our juice (except our line of kids' juices) in reusable, recyclable glass, which can't be HPP'd.
+3) We bottle all of our juice in reusable, recyclable glass, which can't be HPP'd.
 Fine with us.

 DO YOU SOURCE LOCAL PRODUCE?

 Short answer: When we can source local, organically grown produce, we do.

 We are big believers in the superiority of organic, non-GMO produce over conventional produce.
 We think organic is safer, healthier, and just tastes better, and that's why we use 100% certified organic produce in our juices.
 Many local farms follow organic farming practices but just don't have the resources to become USDA certified organic.
 Make no mistake, we totally support and appreciate what these farms are doing.
 But we also think it's important to be able to definitively tell you that everything in the juice you're drinking is certified organic, all the time, no questions asked.
 For our salads, we do feature seasonal, locally grown produce that is organically grown but not necessarily certified organic.